Sheikh Khazal rebellion

-The Sheikh Khazal rebellion was an Iranian Arab separatist uprising by Khazal al-Kabi, the Sheikh of Muhammara, in Khuzestan province in southern Iran, from to 1922 to 1924.
+The Sheikh Khazal rebellion was an Arab uprising from 1922 to 1924 by Khaz'al ibn Jabir, the Sheikh of the Emirate of Muhammara, resisting centralization efforts by the Reza Khan.
+The rebellion was suppressed, subduing the Bakhtiari tribes allied with Sheikh Khaz'al and resulting in his surrender and the end of Arab autonomy in Khuzestan.

 Background

-Khuzestan (also known as Arabistan) had become an autonomous functioning region and remained much out of the reach of the central government by 1923.
-Prior to the rise of Reza Khan, foreign influence had significantly undermined Iran's independence and stability.
-During the Constitutional Revolution, Iranians attempted to eliminate Anglo-Russian dominance in their government but were unsuccessful.
-Following this period, Iran became a battleground during World War I, leading to British forces occupying much of the country and exerting control over the government in Tehran.
+Khuzestan (also known as Arabistan) had become an autonomous functioning region and remained much out of the reach of the central Persian government by 1923.
+Prior to the rise of Reza Khan, foreign influence had significantly undermined Persia's independence and stability.
+During the Constitutional Revolution, Persians attempted to eliminate Anglo-Russian dominance in their government but were unsuccessful.
+Following this period, Persia became a battleground during World War I, leading to British forces occupying much of the country and exerting control over the government in Tehran.
 As a result, cities such as Tabriz, Rasht, and Mashhad defied orders from Tehran, and many tribal populations, comprising about one-quarter of the populace, disregarded central authority.

-In response to this situation, various Iranian leaders adopted four distinct policies: alignment with Britain, alignment with Russia, seeking support from a third power, and pursuing isolationism.
+In response to this situation, various Persian leaders adopted four distinct policies: alignment with Britain, alignment with Russia, seeking support from a third power, and pursuing isolationism.
 Sheikh Khazal, a prominent figure in Khuzestan, received British support, including approximately 3,000 arms and additional ammunition by 1919.
 Although he collected taxes in the region, he remitted only a small fraction to the central government.